Let’s celebrate Throwback Thursday with a post I wrote all the way back in 2012 (how have I been blogging so long?).

 All it is a number.

-Before I go over the real reason why your weight may have gone up so drastically, I want you to remember that that number does not reflect anything about you or your body.
+I want you to remember that a number does not reflect anything about you or your body.
 It does not tell you how much of your physique is muscle or fat, it doesn’t tell you how beautiful you are, it tells you diddly squat.

 But that’s all explained in this post.